 NGOs are at the forefront of decriminalisation processes in the region.
-There are a mix of decriminalisation initiatives in Sri Lanka, for example, that are led by NGOs working on human rights, HIV/AIDS, LGBT and women's rights.
+In Sri Lanka, for example, a mix of decriminalisation initiatives are led by NGOs working on human rights, HIV/AIDS, LGBT and women's rights.

-The role of the Centre for Policy Alternatives (CPA) in Sri Lanka is mentioned earlier in this essay.
-The CPA website carried more information on the organisation's initiatives.
-In a section on 'past projects and programmes', the website listed a document titled, 'A Case for Decriminalisation of Homosexuality in Sri Lanka'.
-The document was compiled in 1999 with the assistance of Companions on a Journey.
-It attempted to make a case for the repeal of Section 365A (Centre for Policy Alternatives n.d.).
-Another document on the CPA website linked the criminalisation with HIV/AIDS:
+The role of the Centre for Policy Alternatives (CPA) in Sri Lanka has already been mentioned and more information is available on its website.
+A section on 'past projects and programmes' includes a document entitled, 'A case for decriminalisation of homosexuality in Sri Lanka'.
+Compiled in 1999 with the assistance of Companions on a Journey, it attempted to make a case for the repeal of Section 365A (Centre for Policy Alternatives n.d.).
+Another document linked criminalisation with HIV/AIDS: